Help the Bees

-Don't Use Pesticides and Herbicides in your garden
+Don't Use Pesticides, Fungicides or Herbicides in your garden

 This seems the obvious place to start.
 If you know someone who does, try to persuade them not to.
-Write to your local council and ask them not to use pesticides and herbicides in the parks and gardens.
+Write to your local council and ask them not to use pesticides, fungicides or herbicides in the parks and gardens.

 Try to buy organic produce when ever possible.
 Or grow your own.
 Or join a community allotment like the one at Redacre in Mytholmroyd.